 In practice, there are a variety of extraction methods to pull the desired chemical components from cannabis and reconstitute them in all sorts of interesting ways.

-In an effort to shed some light on these varied and expansive products available (which are often misunderstood), we had our team assemble some of the most common forms of cannabis concentrates, define what makes them unique, and put together a survey to share with concentrate veterans & experts in the space.
+In an effort to shed some light on these varied and expansive products available (which are often misunderstood), we had our team assemble some of the most common forms of cannabis concentrates, define what makes them unique, and put together a survey to share with concentrate veterans and experts in the space.
 The goal was to help illuminate some of the differences between each option, point out the strengths, applications (vaping, smoking, dabbing) and mention any potential risks (namely residue & solvents based on the extraction process).

 We surveyed each concentrate type by three attributes: Flavor, Purity & Potency.
 Language is everything, so we defined each attribute like this: